Why Do I Have Nightmares Every Night?

 Published on January 19th, 2022

 Nightmare disorder is a disorder in which a person suffers from distressing nightmares.
-These nightmares happen often and have an impact on a person’s sense of wellness.
+These nightmares happen often and impact a person’s sense of wellness.
 They will also affect a person’s functioning and comfort when falling asleep.

 The duration refers to how long a person has been struggling with nightmares.
 There are three levels of duration for nightmare disorder: